globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

 ## 7.2 Access Establishment and Modification

-1. Requests for access to Datica Platform systems and applications is made formally to the VP of Engineering, Privacy Officer, or Security Officer.
+1. Requests for access to Datica Platform systems and applications is made formally using the following process:
+  1. The Datica workforce member, or their manager, initiates the access request by creating an Issue in the JIRA Compliance Review Activity (CRA) Project.
+  2. The Security Officer will grant access to systems as dictated by the employee's job title.
+If additional access is required outside of the minimum necessary to perform job functions, the requester must include a description of why the additional access is required as part of the access request.
+  3. Once the review is completed, the Security Officer approves or rejects the Issue.
+If the Issue is rejected, it goes back for further review and documentation.
+  4. If the review is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.
+The Security Officer then grants requested access.
+     * New accounts will be created with a temporary secure password that meets all requirements from [§7.12](#7.12-password-management), which must be changed on the initial login.
+     * All password exchanges must occur over an authenticated channel.
+     * For production systems, access grants are accomplished by adding the appropriate user account to the corresponding LDAP group.
+     * For non-production systems, access grants are accomplished by leveraging the access control mechanisms built into those systems.
+Account management for non-production systems may be delegated to a Datica employee at the discretion of the Security Officer.
 2. Access is not granted until receipt, review, and approval by the Datica Security Officer;
 3. The request for access is retained for future reference.
 4. All access to Datica systems and services are reviewed and updated on an bi-annual basis to assure proper authorizations are in place commensurate with job functions.
 The process for conducting reviews is outlined below:
-  1. The Security Officer initiates the review of user access by creating an issue in the JIRA Compliance Review Activity (CRA) Project.
+  1. The Security Officer initiates the review of user access by creating an Issue in the JIRA Compliance Review Activity (CRA) Project.
   2. The Security Officer, or a Privacy Officer, is assigned to review levels of access for each Datica workforce member.
   3. If user access is are found during review that is not in line with the least privilege principle, the process below is used to modify user access and notify the user of access changes.
 Once those steps are completed, the Issue is then reviewed again.
   4. Once the review is completed, the Security Officer approves or rejects the Issue.
 If the Issue is rejected, it goes back for further review and documentation.
-  5. If the review is approved, the Security Officer then marks the issue as Done, adding any pertinent notes required.
+  5. If the review is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.
   6. Review of user access is monitored on a quarterly basis using JIRA reporting to assess compliance with above policy.
-5. Any Datica workforce member can request change of access using this [form](https://docs.google.com/a/catalyze.io/forms/d/1ySICzCyEEdNqxHHErjlJqREBijwxs9z72L-rWXrxkm0/viewform).
+5. Any Datica workforce member can request change of access using the process outlined in [§7.2 paragraph 1](#7.2-access-establishment-and-modification).
-6. Access to systems is controlled using centralized user management and authentication.
+6. Access to production systems is controlled using centralized user management and authentication.
 7. Temporary accounts are not used unless absolutely necessary for business purposes.
   * Accounts are reviewed every 90 days to assure temporary accounts are not left unnecessarily.
   * Accounts that are inactive for over 90 days are removed.
 8. In the case of non-personal information, such as generic educational content, identification and authentication may not be required.
 This is the responsibility of Datica Customers to define, and not Datica.
 9. Privileged users must first access systems using standard, unique user accounts before switching to privileged users and performing privileged tasks.
+  * For production systems, this is enforced by creating non-privileged user accounts that must invoke `sudo` to perform privileged tasks.
+  * Rights for privileged accounts are granted by the Security Officer using the process outlined in [§7.2 paragraph 1](#7.2-access-establishment-and-modification).
 10. All application to application communication using service accounts is restricted and not permitted unless absolutely needed.
 Automated tools are used to limit account access across applications and systems.
 11. Generic accounts are not allowed on Datica systems.
 12. Access is granted through encrypted, VPN tunnels that utilize two-factor authentication.